 When you join SurveyClub, you'll get access to only the best national research panels that pay you for your opinion, have a fun, interactive member area, and have lots of surveys for you.
 Plus, as a member of SurveyClub you will be invited to join more custom survey panels than anywhere else!

 Market Research companies get their panelists from a number of different sources.
 They may advertise on Google, Yahoo, or Bing, but most often they come to companies like SurveyClub to find people that want to give their opinion.
 SurveyClub works directly with Market Research companies to help them grow their online panel by inviting our members to join their panel.
 These invitations come through email or are placed inside your member's area.
 SurveyClub is paid a small fee to help these Market Research companies find new panelists that are active and engaged.

 One of the big differences between SurveyClub and any other paid survey sites is you will not only be invited to join panels that pay you for your opinion, but you will also receive paid surveys directly from SurveyClub.
-All surveys that you receive directly from SurveyClub pay cash.
-As a general rule, the longer the surveys you are invited to take, the greater the cash incentive.
+All surveys that you receive directly from SurveyClub pay in Amazon gift cards.
+As a general rule, the longer the surveys you are invited to take, the greater the incentive.